raffazizzi/vscode-sxml/README.md

 Scholarly XML is a VSCode extension with a relaxNG validator and autocomplete with features typically needed by academic encoding projects.

 Unlike most XML VScode extensions, Scholarly XML _does not require Java_.
-The extension builds on a Salve, node relaxNG implementation.
+The extension builds on [Salve](https://github.com/mangalam-research/salve), a node relaxNG implementation.
 This makes Scholarly XML easy to install for use with students, in workshop, and in minimal computing projects.

 ## Features